 Unfortunately, downloadable products are unable to be refunded or exchanged.
 However if you have made a genuine ordering mistake please get in contact.

-Being a small web-based business, all the transaction stages are handled directly by Pay Pal and not by our site.
-You could try contacting Pay Pal or check out their website's Helpline for assistance (they are usually quite response).
+Being a small web-based business, all the transaction stages are handled directly by Pay Pal or Stripe and not by our site.
+You could try contacting Pay Pal or check out their website's Helpline for assistance.

 Firstly check that your card details are up to date (ie expiry dates etc.).